Definition of Ihram

 However, it is permitted to change your intention before entering into the state of Ihram.
 For example, whilst you were at home or during your journey, you had the intention of performing Hajj al-Qiran (Hajj and Umrah together) but you make the intention of performing Hajj al-Tamattu when entering Ihram.
 This is perfectly legitimate.

 Make sure you think carefully about the type of Hajj you want to perform prior to making your intention.
-Hajj al-Tamattu is the easiest and most common type of Hajj.
+Keep in mind that Hajj al-Tamattu is the easiest and most common type of Hajj.

 Niyyah for Others

 Hajj al-Badal is the act of performing Hajj or Umrah on behalf of someone else who cannot perform Hajj due to illness / incapacity or some other legitimate reason.

 If you are performing Hajj on behalf of someone else, such as your mother or your father, the Niyyah would be as follows: